vdc1703/COMP5130F2018/Week-6/readme.md

 - Create thumbnails and put it in cache folder for use to display on pre-slide
 - Slide-show is ok, but kind of slow.

+**Problem**

+My problem for this part mostly is time spending for research on auto resize.
+There are many way and example for PHP to do auto resize and thumbnails but I need to get one that fit into my case.

 **Next**